 What do you use the right of way for?
 Cars only?
 What about trucks or heavy equipment?
 Is the right of way only for access to the backyard parking spaces?

 Or is it OK to park halfway down the driveway for no more than 30 minutes?
 Could someone do a renovation at the back of the right of way where it splits?
 How far into the right of way could they go?

 Responsibility: If a worker parks on the right of way and has their truck stolen, who’s liable?
 Should one party be required to compensate the other if a user is harmed?

 Termination or buyout: What if one party wants to buy out the other?
 Or what happens if you’re the owner and you want exclusive rights to the driveway.
 How will that work?

 Does an easement or right of way impact my property value?

-Generally, no. Most easements come into effect when the property is built.
-As a result, it’s just part of the home buying process for the new property owner.
-In some older homes, changes in the development of an area may cause an easement or private right of way.
+Generally, no. Most easements start when the property is built.
+It’s just part of the home buying process.
+In some older homes, changes in the development of the area may have caused an easement or right of way.

 Be sure that you understand what that easement vs right of way is before committing to buying a home.
-It’s very difficult (sometimes impossible) to remove or change once you own the property.
+It’s very difficult (sometimes impossible) to remove or change and easement or right of way once you own the property.

 Related: this article is part of a larger series: 16 Things to Consider when Buying an Older home and 23 Common Real estate terms